borgesaugusto/forsys/docs/gui.rst

 Installation in Fiji
 --------------------
 To install the Fiji plugin, inside Fiji go to Help > Update > Manage update sites.
-Then select the option "Add update site" and add the following URL:
+Then select the option "Add unlisted site" and add the following URL:

 `https://sites.imagej.net/ForSys`